 Family-owned wineries are popular tourist attractions in certain regions of the United States.
 These wine-producing vineyards host visitors for educational tours and wine tasting.
 Some locations offer overnight stays.

 California has more than 4,600 bonded wineries.
 There are more than 11,400 wineries in the United States.
-The total retail value of California wine shipments to the U.S. was $34.1 billion in 2016, according to the Wine Institute.
+The total retail value of California wine shipments in the U.S. was a record $35.2 billion in 2017, according to the Wine Institute.

 Vineyard owners must adhere to state laws regarding the serving and selling of wine.
 Depending on the state, a license may be required to serve wine on the premises.
 A separate license is required to retail wine.